Skip to main content

 Based on the current scientific evidence and best practice guidelines, including in consideration of retracted publications, the College of Physicians and Surgeons of BC, the College of Pharmacists of BC, the BC College of Nurses and Midwives and the CTC do not approve of the use of ivermectin for either treatment or prophylaxis for COVID-19 and BC registrants must not prescribe it for this purpose.
 Ivermectin should not be used outside of approved clinical trials.

-Various therapies have been evaluated to be ineffective and/or unsafe in treatment of mild-moderate COVID-19 and are not recommended outside of clinical trials.
+Various therapies have been evaluated to be ineffective and/or unsafe in treatment of mild to moderate COVID-19 and are not recommended outside of clinical trials.
 These include:

 • Lopinavir/ritonavir (Kaletra)